xiaolaba/Cyclocomputer-CC-PA100W-weak-signal-and-clone-possible/README.md

 Starting at low PWM is not possible as load and friction, PWM ratio of 40/255 to 63/255 seems the best fit for the case and the specific small motor.

-One transistor is good enough, 2N3904 or MJE800, both tested as works well, general NPN would be fine, the schematic,
+One transistor is good enough, 2N3904 or MJE800, both tested as works well, general NPN would be fine, LED is free-wheeling diode for transistor & protection, conincidently, it lites up when motor is in action, the schematic,
 ![motor_driver.jpg](motor_driver.jpg)